gabrielfeo/50-72/README.md

 PRs are much welcome and I'll be happy to help you get started if you need.
 If you want to contribute code, please take a look at existing commits to follow current project patterns, and of course, follow the 50/72 rule!
 You can install the `50-72` hook in the `50-72` repo itself.

+The project is written in Kotlin Multiplatform compiling to native code and JavaScript.

 [rule-about]: https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html
 [brew]: https://brew.sh/